finopsfoundation/framework/README.md

 ### Review process

-Changes to each respective section of this site will be reviewed during FinOps Foundation team meetings, or meetings with the Technical Advisory Council.
-During these council meetings, commits and Pull Requests will be reviewed and voted upon to be merged.
+Changes to each respective section of this site will be reviewed during FinOps Foundation team meetings, or meetings with the [Technical Advisory Council.](https://www.finops.org/about/) During these council meetings, commits and Pull Requests can be reviewed and potentially voted upon to be merged.

 The FinOps Foundation team uses automation tools to rebuild the site multiple times a week to capture the latest changes or to make small updates to maintain the site.